 How to reduce bias in quantitative research

-Make sure you review the questionnaire before it goes out.
-Raise any concerns you have over bias.
-Ask the market research company to talk through their processes for reducing bias.
-Do they follow quality control standards such as AS : ISO 20252, the international quality standard for market and social research (See the Market Research Society website for more on this).
+Always review the questions before they go out.
+Look for any you think might be biased.
+Ask the market research company to share their processes for reducing bias.
+Do they follow quality control standards such as AS : ISO 20252, the international quality standard for market and social research?
+(See the Market Research Society website for more on this).

-Try not to rush to snap judgments based on the first chart you see.
+Beware rushing to snap judgments.
+Don’t assume the answer’s on the first chart you see.
 Listen to the whole debrief.
 Stay objective.
 Ask the research company questions.
 It’s what you’re paying them for.

-Don’t make immediate decisions.
-Give yourself some time to process the information, and re-read the deck again the next day.
+Don’t make snap decisions.
+Give yourself time to process what you hear.
+Read the debrief again the next day with a fresh mind.
 Get your team together and listen to their thoughts.
-You wan to make sure your own biases don’t overly influence the decisions you make.
+Make sure your own biases don’t overly influence the decisions you make.

 Bias in the people involved in market research